 The best part about this site is that it doesn’t require you to register an account.
 It’s as simple as clicking free download.
 If you enjoy creating models, you might be interested in uploading your models to the site—you could turn a tidy profit!

 If you’re looking for a site that will spoil you for choice, you can’t go wrong with TurboSquid.
-With an ultra modern site—complete with handy categorizations and filter options—TurboSquid has 19,238 free 3D models on offer.
-If you’re not bothered about paying for 3D models once in a while, TurboSquid also offers premium 3D models—coming together at over 700,000!
+With an ultra-modern site—complete with handy categorizations and filter options—TurboSquid has 19,238 Free 3D CAD Model Downloads on offer.
+If you’re not bothered about paying for 3D models once, in a while, TurboSquid also offers premium 3D models—coming together at over 700,000!

 To start your journey, it’s as simple as heading to the Free 3D Models page.
 Using the list at the top, you can make your way through the many categories—from Anatomy to Interior Design to Technology.
-As with other sites, TurboSquid gives you the option of searching for models by product, e.g. 3ds Max, Maya and Cinema4D.
-Additionally, you can use filters like: Poly-count, Rigged and Real-time.
+As with other sites, TurboSquid gives you the option of searching for models using products, e.g. 3ds Max, Maya, and Cinema4D.
+Additionally, you can use filters like Poly-count, Rigged, and Real-time.
 By simply hovering over a model, you can look at a larger preview—you’ll also be able to see which file formats the model’s available in.
 Once you click on a model, you can scroll through different views, read a full product description and see related products on the carousel at the bottom.